Better Because of Illinois

 Students who have completed all the James Scholar requirements through the fall semester of their senior year (4th year) will be recognized at the May convocation ceremony with a James Scholar Medallion.
 Any student, who maintains James Scholar status as of the beginning of the semester in which they graduate, will graduate with James scholar status.
 This new policy removes any semester considerations that were evident in the prior standard.
 This policy will come into effect for students graduating in May 2013

 On rare occasions, students are allowed exceptions to the James Scholar policies.
 Students may submit in writing via email a plea for an exception.
-The request for an exception should be addressed to Anthony Fontana, Associate Director of Admissions, at firstname.lastname@example.org.
+The request for an exception should be addressed to Richard Johnson, Assistant Dean of Honors, at firstname.lastname@example.org.
 The requests will be reviewed by a committee.
 Students will be notified of the decisions in July.
 Deadline for submitting requests for an exception is June 1.

 Yes, students are able to regain their status as a James Scholar in the following situations.